kaique-silvestre/project-expense-tracker/README.md

 ### list

-Using this command you will view all registered expenses.
+Use this command to view all registered expenses.
 But you can also filter a custom view of the data. the arguments will be introduced with the explanation of its use

 --id
     - it will show only the given id, one or more